4 Seasons Project

 Web of Life has been funded by the Innovation and Development Fund.

-The programmes are focused on working 16-19 year old young people, who are not in full time education, employment or training.
-We build skills and confidence to increase job readiness through a unique combination of outdoor skills, personal development, confidence building, healthy lifestyles (incuding healthy eating and cooking) and music technology.
+The programmes were funded by Youth Music and focused on working with 16 - 25 year old young people, who are not in full time education, employment or training.
+The programmes built skills and confidence to increase job readiness through a unique combination of outdoor skills, personal development, confidence building and music technology.

 Listen to the music created by the young people by clicking here.